 In addition to her work at the University, she spent fifteen years as a social worker in elementary and secondary education.
 She is intimately acquainted with the education and mental health needs of students.
 She also worked on the assessment team for the STARBASE program.
 STARBASE is an educational program at the Department of Defense to interest at risk youth in science, technology, engineering and math.
 She recently retired to pursue family interests.

 Barbara currently serves as a steering committee member for the Executive Council for Congressional Families for Cancer Prevention.
 She is a two-time breast cancer survivor and remains active in promoting the need for cancer research and early detection through public service announcements and presentations.

 After serving with the Army in Bosnia, Kosovo, South Korea, Afghanistan, and Iraq, their oldest son, Brooks, currently works with the National Guard.
 In May 2004, Brooks married Naida Snipas Johnson of Massachusetts.
 They have a son, Arijus Timothy Johnson, and a daughter Aureja.

-Their second eldest son Brendan worked as an assistant prosecutor for Minnehaha County, clerked for U.S. District Judge Karen Schreier in Rapid City and currently practices law in Sioux Falls.
+Their second eldest son Brendan is the U.S. Attorney for South Dakota.
+Brendan previously worked as an assistant prosecutor for Minnehaha County, clerked for U.S. District Judge Karen Schreier in Rapid City and practiced law in Sioux Falls.
 Married to Jana Beddow, together they have four children: Sutton, Trualem, Peneal and Cooper.
-He is currently the U.S. Attorney for South Dakota.

 Their daughter, Kelsey, a graduate of the University of South Dakota and George Washington University, works in policy development for the American Association for Cancer Research.